eagurin/apika/README.md

 - 🔗 LangChain ecosystem
 - 🔑 OpenAI API key (for agent mode)
 - 📄 An API with an OpenAPI specification
-- 🐳 Docker (optional, for containerized usage)
-- ⚙️ Just command runner (optional, for simplified development workflow)

-## 🌟 Why APIKI?
+## 🌟 Why apiki?

-APIKI represents a quantum leap in API interaction technology.
+apiki represents a quantum leap in API interaction technology.
 By combining advanced LLM capabilities with structured API specifications, it enables developers to interact with APIs in ways previously thought impossible.
-Whether you're building complex integrations, exploring new APIs, or automating workflows, APIKI provides the intelligence and flexibility needed to master any API challenge.
+Whether you're building complex integrations, exploring new APIs, or automating workflows, apiki provides the intelligence and flexibility needed to master any API challenge.

 **Ready to revolutionize how you work with APIs?
-Start using APIKI today!**
+Start using apiki today!**